shaomollo/website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-I am a senior at Columbia University studying Psychology and Public Health.
-I'm originally from Kenya, but home for me is in Sault Ste.
-Marie, Canada.
+Hi, my name is Shalom.

+Currently:
+- I am researcher in the Patient Decision Support Lab at CUIMC w/ Dr. Ruth Materson Creber and others.
+- in NYC

+Previously:
-My academic interests lie in bioinformatics.
-Currently, I do research for Dr. Sarah Rossetti as a part of the OPTACIMM (Optimizing with Applied Clinical Informatics Models and Methods) lab at the Columbia University Irving Medical Center.
+- OPTACIMM (Optimizing with Applied Clinical Informatics Models and Methods) lab w/ Dr. Sarah Rossetti and others.

-This past summer, I worked as a Research Scientist for Ensho Health, where I'm building algorithms to help physicians harness the power of the electronic medical record.
+- Research Scientist for Ensho Health (building algorithms to help physicians harness the power of the electronic medical record)
+- Student at Columbia University

+In the future:
-I'm also trying to complete 100% of the achievements in Stardew Valley.
+- Trying to complete 100% of the achievements in Stardew Valley.
 It's a work in progress (just like my quest to collect every Harry Potter Lego set).
+- Completing a MSc at Queen's University funded by an NSERC CGS-M in 2024

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.